 Fish oil supports your furry best friend’s heart health, makes his coat silky, improves itchy and flaky skin, can help relieve allergies and joint pain, and treat canine arthritis.
 It can help strengthen his immune system and may even help him fight canine cancer.
 Research has also shown that omega-3 fatty acids can help to slow down the progression of chronic kidney disease.

-Potential Drawbacks of Fish Oil for Our Canine Companions
+Potential Side Effects of Fish Oil for Our Canine Companions

 There is no denying the health benefits of the omega-3s in fish oil but some say there may also be a downside to giving your dog this supplement.